 In the Scene where Mr. Incredible is exercising by lifting railroad cars, the trucks (wheel sets) on each car stay attached when he lifts the cars off the ground.
 On real railroad cars, the wheel sets are held in place by gravity, so if he lifts the cars, the wheelsets should stay on the ground.

 At the end of the dinner fight the ceiling light is stationary, but when Dash opens the door for Lucius the light is swinging and Helen reaches up to stop it.
 That's because Dash zipped back to his seat after answering the door, and this caused the wind.
 This is not obvious without close inspection.

 The world depicted in the movie has had a very different history than ours.
 Technology and culture are often much more advanced.
 Whatever chronology is given regarding music, technology, politics, design, etc., is "true" within the movie.

 In the jewelry store after the fire, Frozone gets a drink of water by pulling the lever downward on the water cooler.
 While bringing the cup up to drink, the lever is still down, meaning there should be water still coming out of it.

 The goof item below may give away important plot points.

 Bob drives his new black car to the airport for his second trip to Syndrome's island.
-The family uses one of Syndrome's rockets to return to Municiburg, meaning Bob's car is still at the airport.
-Yet when the family returns home after defeating the Omnidroid, Bob's car is back in the driveway.
+Later, Helen drives her new red car to the airport to fly Snug's jet to the island.
+The family uses one of Syndrome's rockets to return to Municiburg, meaning both cars are still at the airport.
+Yet when the family returns home after defeating the Omnidroid, Helen's car is back in the driveway.